deptofdefense/anet/README.md

 - Poams
 - Locations

-The Java Application Server is comprised of 5 major pieces
+The Java Application Server is composed of 5 major pieces:

-- **Beans**: These are Java objects that are serializable and represent the major types in ANET (Person, Position, Organization, Report, Poam, etc).
-They are comprised of private fields typically representing the columns in the database, getter's and setter's for those fields, and load\*() methods for the various relationships between object types (ie, on the Person bean, there is a loadPosition() method).
+- **Beans**: Serializable Java objects that represent the major types in ANET (Person, Position, Organization, Report, Poam, etc).
+They are comprised of private fields typically representing the columns in the database, getters and setters for those fields, and `load*()` methods for the various relationships between object types (e.g. on the Person bean, there is a `loadPosition()` method).
 - **DAOs** (Data Access Objects):  These objects are the relationship between the beans and the SQL database.
 They contain all of the actual SQL statements to do the `INSERT`, `SELECT`, and `UPDATE` calls on a given object.
-There is one DAO per Bean (ie PersonDao, PositionDao, OrganizationDao, etc), and that DAO returns objects (or Lists of Objects) of that particular type.
-So if you are looking for a Database Query that returns Reports, look in ReportDao.
+There is one DAO per Bean (e.g. `PersonDao`, `PositionDao`, `OrganizationDao`, etc), and that DAO returns objects (or Lists of Objects) of that particular type.
+So if you are looking for a Database Query that returns Reports, look in `ReportDao`.
 - **Mappers**:  These are classes that store the logic on how to take a `ResultSet` from a SQL query and turn it into a Bean.
 They should be fairly straightforward and basic.
 There is one per Bean type.
 - **Resources**: These are classes that store all of the REST endpoints for a given object type.
 These methods are expected to take in an HTTP call from a user, and provide the correct response.
-In general if you are trying to get an object of a particular type, you should be calling that Resource (ie ReportResource returns Reports, PersonResource returns People).
+In general, if you are trying to get an object of a particular type, you should be calling that Resource (e.g. `ReportResource` returns Reports, `PersonResource` returns People).
 These methods can also be called by the GraphQL API if they are appropiately annotated.
 - **SearchQuery**:  These classes are JavaBeans that represent the advanced searches that can be run on a particular core object type.
-There are then implementations for each object type's SearchQuery to actually perform the search.
+There are then implementations for each object type's `SearchQuery` to actually perform the search.
 More on this later.

 Here's a quick rundown of where to find each of these pieces: